dathere/datapusher-plus/README.md

 to keep the process up.

-    # Install requirements for the DataPusher
+    # Install requirements for DataPusher+
     sudo apt install python3-venv python3-dev build-essential libxslt1-dev libxml2-dev libffi-dev

-    # Create a virtualenv for datapusher.
+    # Create a virtualenv for DataPusher+.
 DP+ requires python 3.7+.
     # If you are on Ubuntu 18.04 LTS and installed python3.7 manually as noted below
     sudo python3.7 -m venv /usr/lib/ckan/datapusher-plus
     # If you already have Python 3.7+